-If you don’t already have Canva, try it for free!
-Canva makes it ridiculously simple to create blog banners, edit photos, and create social media marketing images.
-It is one of the few blogging tools that I use daily.
+If you don’t already have Canva,try it for free!
+Canva makes it ridiculously simple to create blog banners, edit photos, and design social media marketing content.
+It is also one of the few blogging tools that I use on a daily basis.

 Did you know that over 8 billion videos are watched on Facebook every day?
 Or that GIFs are currently shared 2x more than .JPEGs or .PNGs?
 With these stats alone, it’s clear 2021 has been a big year for animated content creators and it’s time you get a piece of the action.
 This Canva tutorial will teach you how to animate an image in Canva, in just a few, simple steps!

 For the purposes of this Canva tutorial, we will be recreating the animation seen below, although any image can be animated.